chromium/hterm/doc/embed.md

 This covers `hterm.Terminal.IO`'s `print`, `writeUTF16`, `println`, and `writelnUTF16` APIs as well as `hterm.Terminal`'s `interpret`.

-A few APIs are also provided to pass in [UTF-16] strings with [UTF-8] [code unit]s, but those are deprecated and should be avoided.
+A few APIs are also provided to pass in arrays of [UTF-8] [code unit]s.
 This covers `hterm.Terminal.IO`'s `writeUTF8` and `writelnUTF8` APIs.
+This can be helpful when streaming binary data from somewhere else.

+You should avoid mixing calls to the two sets of functions: either only use the string-based APIs, or only use the array-based APIs.
+This is because [UTF-8] is a multibyte protocol, and if an incomplete [code point] was written, mixing the APIs could lead to subtle corruption.
+If you take care to only write complete [code point]s when using the `writeUTF8` APIs, then you could call the plain `print` APIs inbetween.

+***note
+Note: <=hterm-1.90 supported [UTF-16] strings with [UTF-8] [code unit]s.
+The API had been deprecated since hterm-1.85, and has been removed with hterm-1.91+.
+As a quick hack, `lib.codec.stringToCodeUnitArray` can be used to convert the string to an array before calling `writeUTF8`.
+***

 ***note
 Note: <=hterm-1.84 required `hterm.Terminal.interpret`'s argument to be a string